 Walvis Bay is Erongo’s biggest city and its deepwater natural harbor made it a historically important port, which is one of the most important in Southern Africa.
 You can see the endless trucks transporting containers to Namibia, Zambia, Zimbabwe, and Botswana.
 Both cities are completely surrounded by the Namib desert and the cold waters of Benguela current on the Atlantic Ocean.

-Weather in Swakopmund
+How is weather in Swakopmund

 Swakopmund enjoys a mild desert climate, in other words, it’s usually dry and hot, but with very foggy mornings.
 The average temperature ranges between 15 °C (59 °F) to 25 °C (77 °F).
 Rainfall is less than 20 mm per year, making gutters and drainpipes on buildings a rarity.
 It can go without raining for several months or even years.
 Though it actually rained for 2 hours in Walvis Bay when we went there… so… lucky us? 🙂